Pushing each other along

 As designers, we understand that by listening, we are often able to transform someone’s wish into a reality.
 We understand that good design can be accomplished if we first let go of our assumptions and develop empathy for the user, connecting on the human level.
 If we can accomplish this in our day-to-day project work, we will surely experience the joy of seeing our designs in the community, making someone’s life better.

-In that spirit, Design Concepts is making the 2-D and 3-D CAD data available for public download.
+In that spirit, Delve is making the 2-D and 3-D CAD data available for public download.
 The concept is yours for the taking.
 So make it yours, as a direct copy or as inspiration for something a little different.
 Connect with those around you and experience the same feeling of happiness and accomplishment we had working with Joseph, his family, and the Make-A-Wish Foundation.